cklose2000/mcp_postgres_1/README.md

 # PostgreSQL MCP Server for Cursor IDE

+> **Branch Purpose**: This `SupabaseMCP1` branch is an extension of the original project that aims to modify the PostgreSQL MCP server to enable full CRUD (Create, Read, Update, Delete) operations via the Model Context Protocol.
+While the main branch provides read-only access to PostgreSQL databases, this branch will explore implementing write capabilities safely and efficiently.

 A Model Context Protocol (MCP) server that connects to Supabase PostgreSQL databases and integrates with Cursor IDE.

 ## Features